dijur/finetune_whisper/README.md

-# Fine-Tuning Whisper for Low-Resource Languages Using Synthetic Speech Data
+# Fine-Tuning Whisper for Tajik Using Synthetic Speech Data

-This is a comprehensive toolkit designed to improve Automatic Speech Recognition (ASR) for low-resource languages through synthetic data generation and model fine-tuning.
-It addresses the challenge of limited audio data availability by leveraging text-to-speech technologies and providing robust evaluation metrics.
+This toolkit enables automatic speech recognition (ASR) for low-resource languages by generating synthetic speech data and fine-tuning Whisper.
+The approach is validated on Tajik, showing that synthetic data and augmentation can dramatically improve ASR performance, even surpassing much larger baseline models.

 ---

 ## Data

-We use the **[Tajik Corpus](https://huggingface.co/datasets/muhtasham/tajik-corpus)** hosted on HuggingFace as the main text dataset.
-From this corpus, text samples are selected and converted into synthetic speech using the `facebook/mms-tts-tgk` TTS model.
+We use the **Tajik Corpus** as the main text source.
+Sentences are selected for vocabulary and syntactic diversity, excluding those with non-standard orthography or excessive length.

-**Notebook**: `notebooks/1_synthetic_data_generation.ipynb` handles the data preparation.

-### Synthetic Data Generation

-Synthetic audio is generated using a custom class `SyntheticDataGenerator` that:
+Synthetic speech is generated using the `facebook/mms-tts-tgk` TTS model at 16 kHz.
+The process is automated with a custom `SyntheticDataGenerator` class, which:

-- Loads a TTS model (`facebook/mms-tts-tgk`)
-- Samples random text entries from the corpus
+* Randomly samples sentences from the corpus
-- Converts text into audio
+* Converts text to audio (WAV)
-- Applies augmentations
+* Applies augmentations (see below)
-- Stores audio files and logs metadata
+* Logs metadata (audio path, text, duration) in a JSONL file

+**Quality control**: Random samples of generated audio are perceptually checked and compared to real Tajik recordings.

+---

-#### Output Format
+## Output Format

-- **Audio files**: Stored as `synthetic_000001.wav`, `synthetic_000002.wav`, etc.
+* **Audio files**: `synthetic_000001.wav`, `synthetic_000002.wav`, etc.
-- **Metadata**: JSON lines file (`metadata.jsonl`) including:
-  - `audio_path`
-  - `text`
-  - `duration`
+* **Metadata**: `metadata.jsonl` with `audio_path`, `text`, `duration`

+---

-### Audio Augmentation Techniques
+## Audio Augmentation

-Enabled by configuration:
+Augmentation is crucial for bridging the gap between synthetic and real speech.
+The following are applied probabilistically:

 ```json
 "augmentation": {